rbms-bsc/DCRMR/_pages/Edition/Edition.md

 >Designation of edition = Parallel designation of edition, designation of named revision of edition = parallel designation of named revision of edition

-<a name="3.01.2.3">3.01.2.3</a> Transcribe the statement of responsibility relating to edition after the Designation of edition.
+<a name="3.01.2.3">3.01.2.3</a> Transcribe the statement of responsibility relating to edition after the designation of edition.

 >Designation of edition / statement of responsibility relating to edition